gravyboat/bulkeats/content/Articles/brownrice.rst

 different amounts of rice, they're just a list of spices that work together very well in addition the tips above.
-You don't have to use everything in the mixes, they're just guidelines that I've discovered after years of making brown rice that lead to very tasty rice.
+You don't have to use everything in the mixes, they're just guidelines that I've discovered after years of making brown rice that lead to very tasty rice so you'll want to experiment.

 Mexican:

-- Cumin
+- Cumin (omit if cooking traditional Mexican fare)
 - Garlic granules
 - Onion granules
 - Chile powder